samanthatarrice/bobs_search_and_paint/README.md

 <p>This app is only currently only designed for desktop use.
 You can open it on any web browser, it is just recommended to not use Internet Explorer:</p>
 <ol>
   <li>Look inside the TV screen to search for the items you see in the white vertical bar (the ☁️, 🐿, 🪴, and 🌲).</li>
   <li>When you find an image, click on it.
-You will see a new screen pop up where you can paint to color in the pages.</li>
+You will see a new screen pop up where you can paint to color in the pages:</li>
   <ul>
-    <li>Click on the top knob to open the color picker.
+    <li>🌈 Click on the top knob to open the color picker.
 Choose a color.</li>
-    <li>Click on a brush to change the stroke size.</li>
+    <li>🖌 Click on a brush to change the stroke size.</li>
-    <li>When you are done, click the black X in the top right to close the painting and search for more items.</li>
+    <li>𝗫 When you are done, click the black X in the top right to close the painting and search for more items.</li>
   </ul>
   <li>There are some hidden features as well.
 See if you can click on other objects to find them!</li>
 </ol>